meldundas/tftTouchWifi/README.md

 #define PASSWD "MYPASSWORD"
 #define WRITEAPIKEY "THINGSPEAK CHANNEL WRITE API KEY"
 ```
+More details of the steps that were required to use the ESP32C3 for the WiFi
-More details in the docs folder.
+connection is in the docs folder.
 [docs/README.md](docs/README.md)